MuzzammilWits/HoodGoods/README.md

-# 🧵 HoodsGoods - Handmade Marketplace
+#  HoodsGoods - Handmade Marketplace

 **HoodsGoods** is a vibrant online marketplace connecting talented local artisans with conscious consumers who value handcrafted quality.
 Our platform supports independent South African creators, providing them with a digital space to showcase their unique skills and products.
 HoodGoods, where art meets appreciation.

 ---

-## 🚀 Getting Started
+##  Getting Started

-Follow these steps to get the project running locally.
+Follow these steps to get the project running locally:)

 ---

-## ✅ Prerequisites
+## Prerequisites

 Make sure you have the following installed: